aidenlab/BEAR/README.md

 only the "match" and "close" genomes; pass in the `-r` flag to enable this option.

 Send in the number of threads you wish to use for BWA alignment via `-t threads`.

-## Repository

-The BEAR code can be found at https://github.com/aidenlab/POLAR-BEAR.git

-The repository contains the viral genomes to test against in the folder `betacoronaviruses`.
-The subfolder `match` contains the viral genome we are testing against (SARS-CoV-2).
-The subfolder `close` contains the genomes phylogentically most closely related to the `match` genome.
-The subfolder `far` contains other related genomes.

 ## Setup and output folders